menu

 The first thing that you'll notice if you moved to this neighborhood is that an astounding 3.5% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.5% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Portsmouth East neighborhood should definitely be on your list of places to consider.

-In addition, the Portsmouth East neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Portsmouth East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
 The Portsmouth East neighborhood also has a greater percentage of children living in poverty (79.1%) than found in 99.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Finally, with a nice mix of college students, safety from crime, and decent walkability, the Portsmouth East neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.2% of the neighborhoods in OH.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.